ParthaPRay/Papers/README.md

 ## High Quality Journals

+* (1)	Ray.
+P. P., “Integrating AI in Radiology: Insights from GPT-Generated Reports and Multimodal LLM Performance on European Board of Radiology Examinations”, Japanese Journal of Radiology, Springer, 2024, ISSN: 1867-108X.
+(Science Citation Index) (IF: 2.3)

 * Ray.
 P. P., “Generative AI in Psychiatry: A Potential Companion in the Current Therapeutic Era!”, Asian Journal of Psychiatry, Elsevier, 2024, ISSN: 1876-2026.
 (Science Citation Index) (IF: 9.5)

 * Ray.
 P. P., “Generative AI and its Impact on Sugarcane Industry: An Insight into Modern Agricultural Practices”, Sugar Tech, Springer, 2024, ISSN: 0974-0740.
 (Scopus) (IF: 1.9)